probabilistic-anchoring/probanch/README.md

 * **anchoring**: the main anchoring management system.
 * **anchor_caffe**: an ROS wrapper for the Caffe framework (for object recognition/classification).
 * **anchor_msgs**: a separate package for all anchor specific ROS messages.
+* **anchor_utils**: a package of libraries and tools, e.g. a separate wrapper library for accessing a MongoDB database.
 * **perceptual_pipeline**: a package for all processing (object segmentation, feature extraction, etc.) of sensor data.

 ## Dependencies ##